N. Srinivasan: Corporate career

 Srinivasan took over as vice-chairman and managing director of India Cements in 1989.
-He made a hostile attempt to takeover Andhra Pradesh based Raasi Cements in 90's and merged it with India Cements.
+He made a hostile attempt to take over Andhra Pradesh based Raasi Cements in 90's and merged it with India Cements.
 The Rs 380-crore deal was one of the biggest ever acquisitions in Indian corporate history, and the first successful hostile takeover.
 By spending about 500 crores in total, he was able to get a greenfield plant that would have cost him about 1000 crores.
 Later, he made a bid for Yerraguntla plant of government-owned Cement Corporation of India (CCI) and annexed it to India Cements.
 He managed to beat Gujarat Ambuja (now Ambuja Cements), the other bidder, at the post because of the tacit support he got from the ministers in the central government at that time.

 He served as the president of the Madras Chamber of Commerce and Industry from 1996 to 1998 and is a member of the executive committee of Federation of Indian Chambers of Commerce and Industry (FICCI).
 Between 1991 and 2006, he was the president of the Cement Manufacturers' Association for five terms and chairman of the board of Governors of the National Council for Cement and Building Materials (NCCBM) for four terms between 1991 and 2006.
 He was also the chairman of Development Council for Cement Industry (DCCI) constituted by the Government of India for two terms from 1992 to 1996.
 He was also the president of The Madras Chamber of Commerce and Industry (MCCI) for two terms between 1996 and 1998.
 In 2000–2001, he was president of the All India Organisation of Employers.
 He was also a member of the Prime Minister's Council of Trade and Industry (1996–2001).
 He was the Sheriff of Madras for two terms during the period 1989 to 1991.